1dot13/documentation/index.md

 ### 3.8 My mercs are only moving backwards and/or certain hotkeys are not working!
 When you Alt-Tab out of the game, sometimes the Alt key gets stuck.
 In-game, tap Alt a few times to fix it.

+### 3.9 I've found a bug!
+Where can I report it?
+Best place for that is on [Github's Issue Page](https://github.com/1dot13/source/issues).

 ## 4. Mods
 <!-- Consider moving this section to its own page -->